antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** use common authentication sources

 Many APIs will be accessible to the same group of people (i.e. BAS/NERC staff).
-It would therefore make sense to centralise the verification of user credentials to a central service, or order to keep our APIs as simple as possible, and to reduce the number of passwords users have to remember.
+It would therefore make sense to centralise and delegate user authentication to a central service.
+This reduces the number of passwords users have to remember and keeps keep our APIs as simple as possible.

-For internal APIs this central service **SHOULD** be all or part of the NERC Active Directory.
-This allows the authentication of users to be delegated out completely, saving considerable time and effort.
+For internal APIs, this central service **SHOULD** be all or part of the NERC Active Directory.
+This allows the authentication of users to be delegated, saving considerable time and effort.
 Integration with Active Directory directly or through LDAP is widely supported by a range of technologies and, if correctly implemented, is secure.

-It is reasonable to assume users will be able to readily provide their NERC AD account details, and if not we can again delegate password resets to IT Help Desks.
+It is reasonable to assume users will be able to readily provide their NERC AD account details, and if not we can delegate password resets to IT Help Desks.
 This ensures where authentication is needed, it is as painless as possible.

-For external (to NERC) users, a similar approach **SHOULD** be adopted where a common authentication source is created to contain these users, to which our APIs authenticate credentials.
+For external (to NERC) users, a similar approach **SHOULD** be adopted where a common authentication source is created to contain these users, to which our APIs verify credentials.
 This may take the form of a formal internal LDAP service or users database or, for academic users, Shibboleth, or for the general public, OAuth for providers such as Google, Facebook and Twitter.

-These external authentication sources offer similar benefits as internal sources, they also offer much larger audience sizes and, in some cases, access to additional user information, subject to the user's approval.
+These external authentication sources offer similar benefits as internal sources, some also offer much larger audience sizes and access to additional user information, subject to the user's approval.

 The key point to this guideline is APIs **SHOULD NOT** maintain their directory of users for the purposes of authentication.

 However, there will likely be times where APIs may need to store information about a user that is specific to that API.
-In this cases, APIs **SHOULD** store this extra information within the API so as not to 'pollute' the authentication service.
+In these cases, APIs **SHOULD** store this extra information within the API so as not to 'pollute' the authentication service.

 Sources: